junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Introduced in House
 - 2008-04-03 — Referred to the House Committee on Natural Resources.
+- 2008-04-04 — Sponsor introductory remarks on measure.
+(CR E505)
+- 2008-04-08 — Referred to the Subcommittee on Water and Power.
+- 2008-05-08 — Subcommittee Hearings Held.
+- 2008-05-22 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-06-11 — Committee Consideration and Mark-up Session Held.
+- 2008-06-11 — Ordered to be Reported by Unanimous Consent.
+- 2008-06-17 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Issa objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-06-17 — Considered under suspension of the rules. (consideration: CR H5428-5430)
+- 2008-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5710.
+- 2008-06-17 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2008-06-17 — Placed on the Union Calendar, Calendar No. 455.
+- 2008-06-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-714.
+- 2008-06-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-714.